Supervisor: Dr. Robert Heale, Health Sciences

 - Medical Expert

-To know the gross anatomy of the central nervous system and to review the pertinent aspects of functional neuroanatomy.
+Know the gross anatomy of the central nervous system and review the pertinent aspects of functional neuroanatomy.

-To be familiar with the basic and advanced imaging sequences required in MRI scanning of the head and spine.
-(Diffusion imaging)
+Become familiar with the basic imaging sequences required in MRI scanning of the head and spine.

 Demonstrate knowledge of MRI safety issues including contraindication to scanning and use of contrast.